boyers/hamlit/README.md

 ## How to run

 Install the dependencies listed above and make sure MongoDB is running.
 You can run the server in development or production mode.
-In production mode, assets are precompiled (via `grunt`) and served from `public/assets`.
-In development mode, assets are re-generated on every request (except sprites).
+In production mode, assets are pre-compiled via `grunt`.
+In development mode, assets are re-generated on every request (except sprites, which are pre-compiled).

 Development: